1977 Atlantic hurricane season: Retirement

-The name Anita was later retired.
+The name Anita was later retired on account of the extensive damage it caused.
+It will never be used again for an Atlantic tropical cyclone.

 Season effects

-This is a table of all of the storms that have formed during the 1977 Atlantic hurricane season.
-It includes their names, duration, peak strength, areas affected, damage, and death totals.
+This is a table of all of the storms that formed in the 1977 Atlantic hurricane season.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
 Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 1977 USD.